wazo-platform/euc-plugins-js-sdk/documentation/docs/portal.md

 # Customizing the Portal (coming soon)

 :::info
-This part is still in development process, the customization is not available for now.
+This part is still in development, customization is unavailable for now.
 :::

 :::caution
-`manifest.json` files should be served with a http server with CORS enabled.
+`manifest.json` files should be served using a CORS-enabled http server.
 :::

 ## Adding tabs in the main page